theguywithahat0/RabbitMQ-Management/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+The MIT License is a permissive license that allows for reuse with few restrictions.
+It permits anyone to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.

+While a separate LICENSE file is not yet included in the repository, this software is released under MIT license terms.